 Disclosure: Transfer or proficiency credits may reduce the cost of this program.
 Repeating a course or courses will increase the cost of this program.
 Tuition and Fee charges are subject to an increase for all programs annually each summer term and are subject to change at the College's discretion.
 Taylor College's institutional policy is to give thirty (30) days written notice to students prior to any other tuition increase.
-The written notice will be posted in the student lounge and emailed to students.
+The written notice will be emailed to the students' Taylor College email.
 The enrollment agreement gives the Taylor College student the best-projected cost for the program as of the date of signing.